notbrain/play-bootstrap/README.md

 ## Highlights

+* The best ideas from HTML5 Boilerplate
 * ScalaTest (replaces specs2)

 ## Getting Started

 0. Edit the app name and version in `project/Build.scala`
 0. Change the application secret in `conf/application.conf`
+0. Set the site name in `app/views/layout/base.scala.html`
 0. Have fun!

 ## License